kirill505/data-engineering-zoomcamp-/README.md

 ### [Week 1: Introduction & Prerequisites](week_1_basics_n_setup/)

 In this part, I got some basics for setting up GCP.
 I configured VM, prepared the environment, and got some basic with IaC (terraform).
 I configured docker and deployed using docker-compose.
 I found out how to run Postgres locally with Docker.
-Finally, in homework, I set up Postgres using docker-compose, ingested data in Postgres and made some queries to get some business features.
+Finally, in homework, I set up Postgres using docker-compose, ingested data in Postgres and made SQL-queries to get some business features.

 ### [Week 2: Workflow Orchestration](week_2_workflow_orchestration/)